In 1974, Bill Bennett, president of the Circus Circus Group in Las Vegas, launched the very first competition between the best F3A pilots of the […]

 Continue readingTag: RC1

-Today, I would like to introduce you to the aerobatic model of the 1972 German F3A Aerobatic Champion Wolfgang Kosche.
+Today I present you the aerobatic model of the German F3A Aerobatic Champion 1972 Wolfgang Kosche.
 The model was called ‘KOGI’.
-KOGI stands for ‘Kosche-Gilik’, the abbreviations of Wolfgang Kosche and Erich Gilik.
+KOGI means ‘Kosche-Gilik’.
+The […]

 Continue readingOne of the German legends, Karl Blauhorn